ThijsTerporten/Climbing-Traveller/README.md

 5. Check wether the navigation part in the footer works correctly as intended.
 6. Rinse and repeat step 1 to 5 for each page.
 7. Run through all of these steps for each different screen size.
+8. Use HTML and CSS validators from W3C schools to find mistakes in code.

-Note: For the gear.html page check wether all logo links open up in a new tab.
+Note: For the gear.html page check whether all logo links open up in a new tab.

 ### Results

+Once I had a general idea on how to run testing I followed all steps for each of my pages which gave me the following results:

-While running tests on a mobile device on the gear.html page I found a small overflow on the right side of the screen.
+* While testing on the smallest mobile devices in DevTools I noticed that there was a slight overflow on the right.
-While clicking on the about and subscribe links in the navbar I found the navbar not collapsing, which led to a bad UX, the Navbar would overlap the content it was meant to go to.
+* When using the links in the navbar I noticed that the navbar would not automatically close when using a link once the navbar became a burger icon.
+  This led to a poor UX since the dropdown menu would cover the text it was meant to navigate to.
-This was fixed by doing some research on data-toggle and data-target in the bootstrap documentation.
+* When using the dropdown menu links hovered over would remain black and the dropdown menu color was white, this didn't match with the design I had in mind using my picked color scheme.
+* Scrolling through index.html it caught my attention that the subscribe form looked 'off'.
+It would fill the entire screen in width and since everything was centered it looked all over the place which led to a bad UX.
+* While going through bouldering.html and lead-climbing.html I noticed that on medium and large screens the logo's underneath the text were going all over the place.
+* When looking at the image on the gear.html page on smaller screens I noticed that the position of the image was a little bit off.
+* I noticed in gear.html that because I used the same color for the navbar and background-color in the logo-section, the navbar would look like it was being absorbed by the section.

+Running my code in lighthouse I was able to see the performance, accessibillity, best practices and SEO of the website.
+The overall score of each of the pages can be found here:

+Using lighthouse I was able to optimise the performance of the website given my current knowledge.
+(Some performance enhancements require JavaScript: Creating responsive images)
+I was made aware that when using target="_blank" links I should include rel="noopener noreffer" as well to prevent the JavaScript function window.opener from stealing data from my website by running the exact same process.
+Whereas noreffer ensures the target website can't see where the referral is coming from.

+While running my code through the HTML-validator on W3C-schools I was made aware that I used blockquote in an incorrect way and that there was no heading to define the section that contains the articles in bouldering.html and lead-climbing.html.

+Running my code through the CSS-validator on W3C-schools (Jigsaw) no errors where found.
+HTML-validator results:
+Jigsaw-result:

 ### Bugs